 No one is born angry.
 But perhaps we must take a moment to step back and work through why we may be angry and think about what we say and how what we say will affect others.
 Now I know that when I help or talk to someone in a kind way, it sets me up for the day.

-Unfortunately, when I did change, those around chose to ignore those changes.
-People see what they want to see, it’s easier that way.
-It’s easier for others to continue to get us into trouble, rather than them working through their own flaws.
+Sadly, and is often the case, when we do change, those around us choose to ignore the fact that we’ve changed.
+People tend to see what they want to see or have known.
+It’s easier that way.
+It’s also easier for others to continue to get us into trouble, rather than them recognise their own flaws.

 I changed but others didn’t.

-In any event, isn’t it time for us all to stand back and make that difference in our lives for ourselves and for each other?
-It’s amazing how a kind word can change our day and make us feel good about ourselves.
-Those words go such a long way.
+But perhaps it’s time for us to start making a difference for ourselves and for each other.
+A kind word can change our day and make us feel good that we’ve done something good.
+Kind words go such a long way.